The Team

 Project Manager

-Hamish has extensive experience managing complex and ambitious operations, with a background in the culture and creative sectors.
-As Operations Director at the charity the Pleasance Theatre Trust, he was responsible for planning the largest operation at world’s biggest open access arts festival, the Edinburgh Festival Fringe.
-Here he oversaw an annual programme of over 260 international producers and led a youth development programme involving 300 aspiring arts practitioners.
-As an arts consultant Hamish has supported a range of organisations across multiple disciplines including strategic planning, financial management, mentorship and partnerships.
+Previously, as Operations Director at the Pleasance Theatre Trust, Hamish managed the largest operation at the Edinburgh Festival Fringe, annually overseeing over 260 international productions and a youth development programme for 300 emerging arts professionals.
+As an arts consultant, he has advised a diverse range of organisations on strategic planning, financial management, mentorship, and cross-sector partnerships.

-Hamish is passionate about delivering creative, accessible, and impactful projects.
+Hamish is passionate about delivering engaging, accessible, and impactful projects.

 Jennie Smith